Genicular Nerve Block For Knee Pain

 At your appointment, your doctor will cleanse and numb the injection site.
 Next, the injection will be administered under fluoroscopic guidance.
 This is a type of imaging technology that helps the doctor to accurately place the needle tip using X-ray guidance and a high-contrast dye.

 How Long Does a Genicular Nerve Block Last?

-After your injection, you will feel immediate relief, lasting 8-24 hours.
+After your injection, you will feel immediate short-term relief, lasting 8-24 hours.
 The temporary effects are intentional.
 Genicular nerve blocks are often used to test the effectiveness of a more intensive treatment, called genicular rhizotomy, also known as radiofrequency ablation (RFA).

-A radiofrequency ablation is a minimally-invasive procedure that can provide pain relief lasting from six months to a year.
+Diagnostic genicular nerve block (GNB) is a diagnostic procedure with local anesthetic is generally conducted before making decisions regarding RF ablation.
+Radiofrequency ablation is a minimally-invasive procedure that can provide pain relief lasting from six months to a year.

 What Conditions Does a Genicular Nerve Block Treat?

 Genicular nerve blocks can help diagnose and provide relief from the following conditions:

 - Failed total or partial knee replacement surgery